START Bus: Fares

 START Buses are free within Jackson City Limits and between the Teton Village Transit Center at Stilson Ranch and Teton Village.
 From Jackson to Teton Village the fare is $3 each way, reduced to $1 for travel exclusively on Moose Wilson Road.
 The commuter routes are $8 each way.
 Multi-ride and monthly passes are available and many employers provide free or reduced passes to their employees.

-Current fleet

-START's fleet consists of 35 buses.